“If then you were raised with Christ, seek those things which are above, where Christ is, sitting at the right hand of God.”

 Jesus liberated us from legalism.
 We have new privileges in Christ.
 Chapter three launches our responsibility to live up to our privilege.

 The word “then” picks up the argument of chapter two.
 Paul draws an inference based on his arguments there.

 God sees things differently than we do.
 God’s viewpoint here is positional truth.
-God views us as already both dead (2:20), buried (2:12) and raised in Christ.
-God sees better than we do but he expects us to see what he has done in Christ with the eye of faith.
+God views us as already dead (Co 2:20), buried (Co 2:12), and raised in Christ.
+God sees better than we do, but he expects us to see what he has done in Christ with the eye of faith.
 This has nothing to do with our feelings.
-We cannot taste, feel or smell positional truth.
-Our position in Christ is infallible, unalterable, eternal and exalted.
-God said it and our faith lays hold of it.
+We cannot taste, feel, or smell positional truth.
+Our position in Christ is infallible, unalterable, eternal, and exalted.
+God said it, and our faith lays hold of it.
 Religious duck bumps do not confirm the facts.
-Emotions simply appreciate what God has done.
+Emotions appreciate what God has done.
 All God wants is for us to lay hold of our privilege by faith.

 Our present resurrection with Christ is one of many expressions of our position in Christ.
 Positional truth cannot change.
 It is something we have forever with Christ.
 God provides our position with Christ.
 He establishes this position forever entirely apart from merit at the moment of our salvation.
 We can draw power daily from this resource.

 God expects us to live the Christian life on the declared fact of our resurrection with Christ.

 Every fact declared by God is for our taking by faith.
 Most people try to live the Christian life by rules.
 They strive to improve the flesh, but the flesh will never improve.
 They place themselves under regulations that they hope will deliver them from sinful inclinations.
 All these lead us away from Christ.

 The heretics of Colosse sought to attain spiritual freedom by asceticism that would bring them into contact with spirit beings.
 Paul, however, points to the true conquest of sin–our positional truth in Christ.
 Positional truth elevates us to the very heights of heaven.